Uniformizing complex ODEs and applications: Applications to complete vector fields

+\begin{lema} If the interior of $\mathcal{U}$ is not empty, then $\cald$ is a completely integrable rational foliation. \end{lema}

+\begin{proof} Let $p$ be a singularity as in the statement and consider a leaf $L$ of $\cald$ defining a local separatrix for $\cald$ at $p$.
+Modulo choosing $L$ ``generic'', the restriction of $X$ to $L$ does not vanish identically.
+Let $\gamma$ denote an irreducible Puiseaux parametrization of a branch of $L$ through $p$.
+Restricting $X$ to $L$ and pulling the resulting restriction back by $\gamma$ yields a local vector field $\gamma^{\ast} X$ defined about $0 \in \C$.
+However, since $X$ is holomorphic and semi-complete about $p$, it follows that the order of the vector field $\gamma^{\ast} X$ at $0 \in \C$ equals either~$1$ or~$2$ (the order cannot vanish since $p$ is singular for $\cald$).

+If the mentioned order equals~$2$, then the restriction of $X$ to the (global) leaf $L$ is a complete vector field on a Riemann surface possessing a singular point of order~$2$.
+The leaf $L$ is hence a rational curve.
+If this condition holds for a $\cald$-saturated set of $\C^n$ possessing non-empty interior, then $\cald$ must be a completely integrable rational foliation.

+Similarly, if the order of $\gamma^{\ast} X$ at $0 \in \C$ equals~$1$, then $L$ has a non-trivial period.
+This condition being verified by a set of leaves with non-empty interior implies that the generic leaf of $\cald$ is of type $C^{\ast}$ in the sense of Suzuki.
+In turn, Brunella's theorem \cite{marco1} yields a non-constant rational first integral for $\cald$.
+The rest of the lemma then follows by the same induction argument used in the proof of Theorem~B. \end{proof}

-\begin{proof} Let us suppose for a contradiction that the statement is false.
-In view of the material in Section~3, it follows that the trajectories of $\calh$ have no future endpoint.
-Therefore these trajectories have all infinite length and this will be exploited in the proof.
-To begin with note that $L_q$ is not contained in a rational curve otherwise $\tilf_{\infty}$ would be a rational pencil on $\Delta_{\infty}$.
-In this case the foliation $\calh$ would have sink singularities when restricted to a generic leaf of $\tilf_{\infty}$.
+\begin{proof}[Proof of Proposition~\ref{hyperbolicleaves}] Let us suppose for a contradiction that the statement is false.
+In view of the material in Section~5, and given that the singularities of $\cald$ are isolated inside $\Delta_{\infty}$, we conclude that the trajectories of $\calh$ have no future endpoint once they are contained in a generic leaf of $\cald$.
+In particular all the corresponding trajectories have infinite length.
+This condition will be exploited in the sequel.

+Similarly, owing to Lemma~\ref{addingonemorelemma}, we can assume that a ``generic leaf'' of $\cald$ does not contain any singular point of $\cald$.
+Besides, ``generic'' leaves are not contained in rational curves, otherwise Theorem~B would follow at once (and the foliation $\calh$ would have sink singularities when restricted to a generic leaf of $\tilf_{\infty}$).